alicerunsonfedora/costumemaster/README.md

 **Applied AI with GameplayKit**

-An acclaimed costume designer and software engineer finds herself trapped in an abandoned factory with no clue how she got there.
-Traverse through the factory and escape using a small set of costumes to do different things.
-Can you make it out of the factory alive?
+An acclaimed costume designer and software engineer wakes up from a blackout to an eerily familiar scene.
+But, something isn't quite... right....
+Traverse through a dream-like, constantly changing bedroom and office and get out as quickly as you can.
+Can you make it out and figure out what's going on?

 ## Objective